When Is the Best Time to Take Newborn Photos? | San Jose & Bay Area Newborn Photographer

 👉 scheduling within the first 2–3 weeks

-For families planning newborn photography in the Bay Area, understanding timing helps set realistic expectations.
+For families looking for a newborn photographer in San Jose or the Bay Area, understanding timing helps set the right expectations from the beginning.

 • better scheduling